NLnetLabs/cascade/doc/manual/source/thales.rst

 ..
 Note:: The instructions on this page are for use with the `Thales Data Protection on Demand <https://thales.eu.market.dpondemand.io/signup/>`_ service.
 A free trial is available but thereafter it is a paid service.
-The the PKCS#11 specific part of the instructions below should be similar for any modern Thales HSM service.
+The PKCS#11 specific part of the instructions below should be similar for any modern Thales HSM service.
 The instructions are based around the Thales guide for using a `Docker container to Access a Luna Cloud HSM Service
    <https://thalesdocs.com/gphsm/luna/7/docs/network/Content/install/client_in